|Policy Title||Alcoholic Beverages on Campus|

 6. Non-alcoholic beverages (other than water) must also be available at functions where alcohol is served, and must be available for the duration of the function.
 All events involving the distribution of alcoholic beverages must include the serving of food items in sufficient quantity.
 The total amount of alcohol permitted at an event is dependent on the facility, the number of people and composition of group expected to attend and duration of the event.

-7. The sale or serving of alcoholic beverages to any individual will be refused in cases of the appearance of inebriation or misconduct.
+7. The sale or serving of alcoholic beverages to any individual will be refused by BUDS in cases of the appearance of inebriation or misconduct.

 Advertising and Promotion of Alcohol

 In addition to the University Posting Policy, alcohol advertising must also comply with the following policies:

 - Event advertisements should not state or imply by words or graphics the excessive use or abuse of alcoholic beverages.
 Examples include, but are not limited to, graphics suggesting a person may be intoxicated, terms like “Drink till you drop,” that consuming alcohol may lead to sex and drink/price specials.
 It also may not place emphasis on quantity or frequency of use.